-1 (3-ish pound) head cauliflower, cut or broken into bite-sized florets
+1 (3-ish pound) head cauliflower, cut or broken into pretty small florets (less than an inch)

 1/4 cup extra-virgin olive oil